aphp/edsnlp/docs/tutorials/make-a-training-script.md

 1. We use the `eds.ner_crf` NER task module, which classifies word embeddings into NER labels (BIOUL scheme) using a CRF.
 2. Each component of the pipeline can be configured with a dictionary, using the parameter described in the component's page.
 3. The `target_span_getter` parameter defines the name of the span group used to train the NER model.
+In this case, the model will look for the entities to train on in `doc.spans["gold-ner"]`.
+This is important because we might store entities in other span groups with a different purpose (e.g. `doc.spans["sections"]` contain the sections Spans, but we don't want to train on these).
 We will need to make sure the entities from the training dataset are assigned to this span group (next section).
 4. The word embeddings used by the CRF are computed by a CNN, which builds on top of another embedding layer.
 5. The base embedding layer is a pretrained transformer, which computes contextualized word embeddings.
 6. We chose the `prajjwal1/bert-tiny` model in this tutorial for testing purposes, but we recommend using a larger model like `bert-base-cased` or `camembert-base` (French) for real-world applications.